GrinlexGH/deps/README.md

 # Dependency Installer for CMake Projects

 This module provides an autonomous way to build and install external dependencies during CMake configuration.
-It allows a project to remain self-contained without requiring preinstalled SDKs or system-wide packages.
+It allows a project to remain self-contained without requiring preinstalled SDKs, system-wide packages, rebuilding libraries from source many times and cluttering your IDE solution with sources, that you will never change.

 ###### Also provides some `FindXXX.cmake` modules.